Tips for Clearly Communicating With Visually Impaired Loved Ones

 Might I encourage you to offer specific help?
 Here are a few questions to get you started:

 - When is your next doctor’s appointment?
-Can I bring you and spend the day with you?
+Can I take you and spend the day with you?

 - I have to go to the grocery store on Friday to grab a few things.
 Would you like to join me?